 Group Study Rooms are to be used by two or more individuals needing to engage in quiet conversation.

-- Only law students may reserve a group study room.
-Groups of non-law students may use a group study room that is not otherwise occupied, but must yield that room to a group of law students who reserve the group study room at the next available time slot.
+Only law students may reserve a Group Study Room.
+Groups of non-law students or individual students may use a Group Study Room that is not otherwise occupied but must yield that room to a group of law students who reserve the Group Study Room at the next available time slot.
 Failure to yield the room to a group with a valid reservation is considered disruptive behavior and will be treated as grounds for expulsion from the library.

-When finished using the room, groups are asked to erase the blackboards, close open windows, throw away their trash, and straighten the chairs.
+When finished using the room, groups must erase the blackboards, close open windows, throw away their trash, and straighten the chairs.

 Library Bulletin Boards